Northern Ireland men's national volleyball team

 The Northern Ireland men's national volleyball team is the national volleyball team of Northern Ireland.
+The governing body for the men's national is called the Northern Ireland Volleyball Association (as well as the Northern Ireland women's national volleyball team).

 History

-They competed in the CEV European Small Nations division and qualified for the final of the tournament held in 2017.
+The Northern Ireland men's national team was formed in 1976.
+It was formed by Northern Ireland Volleyball Association.
+The men's team's inaugural match in official competition was held again the Republic of Ireland.

+In 1989, Northern Ireland won the British Isles Championships in Belfast.

 They reached Round 2 of the 2018 FIVB Volleyball Men's World Championship qualification (CEV) with Gerry Ford as head coach and Harry Gilliland as assistant coach.
+They competed in the CEV European Small Nations division and qualified for the final of the tournament held in 2024.